-To further see the origin of this non-trivial information in regression uncertainty, let us consider the training process of the NN fed with two sets of an equal number of samples that are generated at two different temperatures $T_{1}$ and $T_{2}$, respectively.
-Without losing generality, one can assume $T_{1}<T_{2}<T_{C}$ {[}cf.~Fig.~\ref{fig:Ising}(c){]}.
-Since the samples in these two sets are generated probabilistically, one expects that certain amount of samples, say $n_{1}$ samples, that correspond to relatively high energy in the set of $T_{1}$ are essentially indistinguishable from certain amount of samples, say $n_{2}$ samples, that correspond to relatively low energy in the set of $T_{2}$ {[}cf.~the red squares in Fig.~\ref{fig:Ising}(c){]}.
-To achieve an overall good performance in reconstructing the temperature, one expects that in the training process, the NN minimizes the loss function $\mathbb{L}$ by associating the reconstructed temperature $T_{R}=(n_{1}T_{1}+n_{2}T_{2})\slash(n_{1}+n_{2})$ to these essentially indistinguishable samples.
-Further noticing that thermal fluctuations at $T_{2}$ are stronger than $T_{1}$ due to $T_{1}<T_{2}<T_{C}$, one thus expects $n_{2}>n_{1}$, since the samples with their energy deviating from the average energy of the set are more easily accessed by stronger thermal fluctuations.
-As a result, the reconstructed temperature $T_{R}$ for these essentially indistinguishable samples is closer to $T_{2}$ rather than $T_{1}$, giving rise to a smaller regression uncertainty at $T_{2}$ compared to the one at $T_{1}$ , i.e., $U(T_{2})<U(T_{1})$.
+To give a reconstructed temperature $T_{R}$ to these $n_{1}+n_{2}$ indistinguishable samples, one can image that in practice, the NN could adopt some oversimplified and crude ways if it is totally confused, e.g., associating all with $T_{1}$ (or $T_{2}$) without distinction or just randomly guessing.
+Beyond these bad candidates, a simple but still decent way for the NN to accomplish its regression task is to associate the $n_{1}+n_{2}$ indistinguishable samples with their weighted average temperature $T_{R}=(n_{1}T_{1}+n_{2}T_{2})\slash(n_{1}+n_{2})$.
+Indeed, the NN can learn better ways by itself, but if its actual output $T_{R}$ largely departs from this weighted average, one can hardly expect an overall good performance of ISP.
+Further noticing that in the data generation according to the probability distribution $\exp(-H\slash T)\slash Z$, stronger thermal fluctuations make those samples with their energy deviating from the average energy of the set more easily to be accessed, one thus expects $n_{2}>n_{1}$ since thermal fluctuations at $T_{2}$ are stronger than $T_{1}$ for $T_{1}<T_{2}<T_{C}$.
+Then the weighted average is closer to $T_{2}$ rather than $T_{1}$, so is the reconstructed temperature $T_{R}$.
+This thus gives rise to a smaller regression uncertainty at $T_{2}$ compared to the one at $T_{1}$, i.e., $U(T_{2})<U(T_{1})$.